 Crew – Sam Ree / Axel Ewashko / Eric Pettapiece / Patrick Milner

 Men’s 4x –Bronze Medal –

 Crew – Andrew Hubbard / Griffen Salmon / Ben Ravenscroft / Michael Claassen

 Men’s 8+ – Bronze Medal

 It is hard to believe that the National Rowing Championships is only two months away.
-This year’s NRC Regatta will take place from November 9-12 in Burnaby, British-Columbia.
-Following the NRC event there will be an inter-provincial big boat regatta on November 13, 2017.
-Those interested in attending either event should pay particular attention to the selection document which will be distributed to your coaches shortly.
+This year’s NRC Regatta will take place from November 10-13 in Quamichan, British Columbia.
+Those interested in attending this event should pay particular attention to the selection document which is being distributed in conjunction with this notice.

 On this day when we mourn the passing of the Queen, the monarch whose impact is seemingly everywhere even left her mark on the sport of rowing here in Western Canada.
 In 1987, Queen Elizabeth II was on hand to celebrate the official opening of the Victoria Park Boathouse in Saskatoon, Saskatchewan.